Salah1174/Distributed-Web-Crawling-and-Indexing-System-using-Cloud-Computing/README.md

 ### Debugging Tips
 - Use AWS CloudWatch to monitor SQS queues and RDS performance.
+- Check status queues for heartbeat messages to ensure all nodes are active and reporting their status.
 - Check logs for each node:
     - Client Node: Flask logs.
     - Master Node: Console output.
     - Crawler Nodes: Scrapy logs.
     - Indexer Node: Console output.

+## Data Flow Overview
+1. **Seed URLs**:
+    - The Client Node sends seed URLs to the Master Node via the `Client_Master_Queue`.
+    - The Master Node distributes these URLs to Crawler Nodes via the `TaskQueue`.

+2. **Crawling**:
+    - Crawler Nodes fetch the web pages, extract metadata, and store the HTML files in S3.
+    - The crawled data is sent to the `ResultQueue`.
+    - Periodically sends hearbeat messages to the `Client_Status` queue.

+3. **Indexing**:
+    - Indexer Nodes process the crawled data from the `ResultQueue`, index it using Whoosh, and store it in RDS.

+4. **Search**:
+    - The Client Node sends search queries to the `SearchQueue`.
+    - Indexer Nodes process the queries and return results to the `SearchResponseQueue`.
+    - Periodically sends hearbeat messages to the `IndexerStatusQueue` queue.

 <!-- *** -->
 <!-- ## Data Flow Diagram